-The MattzoSignalController is designed to receive signal commands from Rocrail via the MQTT broker and set light signals to a specific signal state.
+The MattzoLayoutController is designed to receive signal commands from Rocrail via the MQTT broker and set light and form signals to a specific aspect.

-When Rocrail wants a signal to change state, it communicates this as a command via the MQTT broker.
+When Rocrail requests a signal to change its aspect, it communicates this as a command via the MQTT broker.
 The MattzoController receives this command and evaluates, if the command is relevant for the specific controller (i.e. if the signal is connected to this controller).

-Up to eight LEDs can be connected to the controller.
-If standard signals with only red and green LEDs are used, this means, that four signals can be attached to one controller.
+Up to eight LEDs can be connected to the MattzoLayoutController if no port extenders are used.
+If standard two-aspect light signals with red and green LEDs only are used, four signals can be attached to one controller.

 The following diagram shows the wiring of the controller.
 As an example, four simple signals with one red and green LED each are connected to the controller.